RoryDoctective/WaveBall/README.md

 # Double colored spinning top

 ## Outline of the whole project.
-1. Base_Cover_ControlThePage.js file contains all four classes been used.
+1. **Base_Cover_ControlThePage.js file contains all four classes been used.
 They are Base, Cover, controlThePage and Parent.
-Parent is a parent class, and it has two child classes which are Base and Cover.
+Parent is a parent class, and it has two child classes which are Base and Cover.**
-1. Index.js file compose of two parts.
-The p5 part contains function setup() and draw() using classes be defined, and the DOM part explains all how value of be changed when user interact with the index html.
+1. **Index.js file compose of two parts.
+The p5 part contains function setup() and draw() using classes be defined, and the DOM part explains all how value of be changed when user interact with the index html.**
-1. Index.html file contains a form with different input type which allows users input.
-It is an example of implement everything.
+1. **Index.html file contains a form with different input type which allows users input.
+It is an example of implement everything.**
-1. An ESLint result file in html format is included.
-The folder stands independently. (p5.js inside the folder and don¡¯t need internet.)
+1. **An ESLint result file in html format is included. ** The folder stands independently. (p5.js inside the folder and don't need internet.)

-Original code's License:
+**Original code's License:**
 [![License: CC BY-SA 3.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/3.0/)

 ### Base_Cover_ControlThePage.js
 #### The Parent class